 There are two ways of developing MCS: from one single exposure to toxins at a high dose (for ex. fumigation) or by many exposures to small amounts over months to years.
-The connection is often difficult to be made but typically my patients that get diagnosed with this have been through a battery of testing to rule out all of the medical conditions that can be tied to their symptoms.
+The connection is often difficult to make but typically my patients who get diagnosed with this have been through a battery of testing to rule out all of the medical conditions that can be tied to their symptoms.
 They become confused because their doctors tell them that they can’t find anything wrong with them, but they know they don’t feel right.

-Not only is it crucial to eliminate the chemical exposures, it is essential to make the home a safe place.
+Not only is it crucial to eliminate chemical exposures, it is essential to make the home a safe place.
 To get your home environmentally friendly you must become educated and informed about what is making your personal environment toxic to begin with.
-There are several books on this topic, like Clean, Green and Lean by Walter Crinnion, ND and Our Toxic World by Dorris Rapp, MD for example.
-You can also check out the other blogs we have written under the Clean Living section as well as the articles in the Environmental Detox section on our websites homepage at www.EastValleyND.com to get started.
+There are several books on this topic, like Clean, Green and Lean by Walter Crinnion, ND, and Our Toxic World by Dorris Rapp, MD for example.
+You can also check out the other blogs we have written under the Clean Living section as well as the articles in the Environmental Detox section on our homepage to get started.

 Be sure to remove anything from your home that has an artificial fragrance, like air fresheners and scented candles.
 Purchasing a good air purifier for your home is very important.
 Both Blue Air and IQ Air are good-quality air purifiers.
 I have a Blue Air purifier in my home and have the smoke stop filter to make sure that it is pulling the solvents out of the air.
 Wearing shoes around the home should be avoided.
 It is best to slip them off in the entryway or the garage as we inevitably track in chemicals, like pesticides and gasoline from the outdoors into our home.
 Pesticides are being sprayed everywhere nowadays.
 Daily I see spraying around public places, schools, and highways.
 No place is immune to it.